BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 > This works because the OD680 & OD720 data are only episodically, but widely, aberrant when a bubble interrupts the measurement, and if the Multicultivator is running properly these bubble aberration events are rare [@genge_import_mcdata_2024].

-This notebook is also used for data visualizations and statistical analyses related to the degradation of plastic and chlorophyll analyses.
+This notebook is also used for data visualizations and statistical analyses related to the microbial degradation (synonymous with loss of mass in this context) of vegetable-based bioplastics and for associated chlorophyll analyses.

 # Introduction